5 Event Planning Skills You Need for Success

 - Networking anytime and anywhere

 - Supervising event staff

 - Working your event and interacting with guests and workers

-After all, in day-to-day life, most of us remember the pleasant, helpful people we interact with and that interaction can make an experience that much more enjoyable for both parties.
-Knowing how to relate to different personalities, how to connect with someone whom you want to do business with and being someone that makes a positive impression are keys to success.
+In daily life, most of us remember the pleasant, helpful people with whom we interact, and that interaction can make an experience much more constructive for both parties.
+Knowing how to relate to different personalities, how to connect with someone, and making a positive impression are keys to success.
 No one wants to work with or assist someone who is difficult to talk to, hard to understand or rude and unprofessional in any way, so consider being personable an essential event planning skill.

 Excellent communication skills are essential in many professions.
 In event planning, miscommunication can result in numerous problems for both the event planner and the client, and a simple misunderstanding can have catastrophic results.
-Being able to communicate thoughts and ideas effectively is a very practical skill that is used on a day-to-day basis by event planners of all experience levels.
-Here are a few examples of how these event planning skills are used when planning events:
+Therefore, the ability to listen is crucial so that you understand the needs of the client.
+Here are a few examples of communications and how these event planning skills are used when planning events:

-- ability to explain the scope and purpose of an event
+- The ability to explain the scope and purpose of an event

-At various stages of the event planning process, there are numerous tasks being managed.
-You may be negotiating a hotel contract, meeting with the client to discuss potential guest speakers, booking a caterer, interviewing rental vendors and exploring entertainment options.
+At various stages of the event planning process, there are numerous tasks to manage.
+You may be negotiating a hotel contract, meeting with a client to discuss potential guest speakers, booking a caterer, interviewing rental vendors, and exploring entertainment options.
 And that is just for one event.
-Add multiple events in the planning stages all at once; an end result is a juggling act.
-Successful event planners need to know how to effectively multitask and keep many aspects of the event moving along simultaneously without any of those tasks falling by the wayside.
+Add multiple events in the planning stages all at once, and the end result is a juggling act.
+Successful event planners need to know how to effectively multitask and keep many aspects of the event moving along simultaneously without dropping the ball on any of those tasks.

-Success lies in the ability to prioritize and focus on each task in that priority order without becoming distracted by other things that need tending to or becoming overwhelmed by the numerous things that need your attention.
-Staying calm, focused and flexible are attributes of the successful multitasker.
+Success in event planning lies in the ability to prioritize and focus on each task in priority order without becoming distracted by other things or becoming overwhelmed by the numerous things that need your attention.
+Staying calm, focused, and flexible are attributes of the successful multitasker.